A person's points to cut out. Pain points on the human body: detailed diagram and training video

 The most vulnerable are:

-2. Armpits: when pressed hard, the opponent will feel severe pain.
-Therefore, the impact on the armpit is best combined with the impact on other pain points on the arm.
+2. Armpits: If pressed hard, the opponent will feel severe pain.
+Therefore, it is better to combine effects on the armpit with effects on other pain points on the arm.

-4. Back of elbow: there is a huge number of nerve endings, and a blow to a certain point causes sensations similar to electric shock.
-With a strong impact, the opponent will feel severe pain and will not be able to work normally with the affected hand.
+4. Back of elbow: there is a huge number of nerve endings here, and a blow to a certain point causes sensations similar to electric shock.
+If the impact is strong, the opponent will feel severe pain and will not be able to function normally with the affected arm.

-Pressure points on the abdomen and back
+Impact points on the stomach and back

 A blow to the kidney area is also considered quite effective, since it is in this place that the nerve endings extending from the spinal column come closest to the skin.
-The blow is applied with the edge of the palm or with the foot, but in the latter case, care should be taken, since too much impact force can be fatal.
+The blow is applied with the edge of the palm or with the foot, but in the latter case, care should be taken, since too much force can be fatal.

-Hip joint and legs
+Hip and legs

-2. Lower legs: this is the thinnest and, accordingly, the least protected area of \u200b\u200bthe leg.
-A blow to the shin should be applied from below with the edge of the palm of about a third of the height of the shin.
+2. Shin: This is the thinnest and, accordingly, least protected area of the leg.
+The blow to the shin should be applied from below with the edge of the palm at about a third of the height of the shin.

 Figure 5.
 A blow to the shin or other part of the leg can give valuable time to escape.

-Determination of the impact force
+Determination of impact force

 We have already mentioned above that the main goal of self-defense is to immobilize the enemy, but in no case inflict fatal injuries on him (Figure 6).

-There is a clear self-defense scheme, consisting of five levels:
+There is a clear self-defense scheme consisting of five levels:

 3. The third level is considered the most common, since in this case enough strong blows to pain points.
 This causes severe pain and sometimes numbness.
 The enemy will be neutralized, and his victim will have enough time to escape or call the police.

-As a rule, personal self-defense is limited to the first three levels.
+Typically, personal self-defense is limited to the first three levels.
 It should always be remembered that injuring a person, even for reasons of self-defense, entails criminal liability.